mmore500/waves/blog/_posts/2020-06-03-queuemanager-blogpost.md

 ## WAVES Take-away/Conclusion

-This workshop/project has enlightened me on not only the complexity of the Empirical Library, but also on the different capabilities different software tools have when using together.
+This workshop/project has enlightened me not only on the complexity of the Empirical Library, but also on the different capabilities different software tools have when used together, particularily C++17 with Empirical's web tools.
+Aside from this project, the WAVES seminars helped further my understanding in a variety of areas such as web develpment/testing, C++, and software design to name a few.
+The friendly and very knowledgable team working on Avida-ED and Empirical made my experience one to remmeber, and I am ever so greatful for everthing they've taught me!

-- Describe how all of these experiences benefited my development, teamwork, and communication skills
-- How this project specifically further improved my understanding of C++, HTML5, CSS3
-- My experiences with working with a mentor and other developers and how they impacted not only my project experience, but my overall experience as a waves participant

-## Extra
+## Additional Information

 Mentor: Emily Dolson